ashishsubedi/github-control/README.md

 3. In create_github.bat file, update your python.exe location
 4. Go to windows environment variables and add new user or system path pointing to this downloaded repo location (https://docs.alfresco.com/4.2/tasks/fot-addpath.html)
+5. For Linux, <code> export PATH=$PATH:/path/to/github-control/</code>.
+For more information (https://opensource.com/article/17/6/set-path-linux)

-## Note: You may need to restart cmd for this to work.
+## Note: You may need to restart cmd/terminal for this to work.

 # Functionalities